-- (4) Annually thereafter, the department shall review the assignment of the 67 counties to trauma service areas, in addition to the requirements of paragraphs (2)(a)-(f) $\frac{(2)(b)-(g)}{(g)}$ and subsection (3).
+- $\underline{\text{(d)}}$ (f) Make recommendations regarding a continued revenue source which shall include a local participation requirement. - (e) (g) Make recommendations regarding a formula for the distribution of funds identified for trauma centers which shall address incentives for new centers where needed and the need to maintain effective trauma care in areas served by existing centers, with consideration for the volume of trauma patients served, and the amount of charity care provided. - Annually thereafter, the department shall review the assignment of the 67 counties to trauma service areas, in addition to the requirements of subsections (2) paragraphs $\frac{(2)(b)-(g)}{(g)}$ and subsection (3).
 County assignments are made for the purpose of developing a system of trauma centers.
-Revisions made by the department shall take into consideration the recommendations made as part of the regional trauma system plans approved by the department and the recommendations made as part of the state trauma system plan.
-In cases where a trauma service area is located within the boundaries of more than one trauma region, the trauma service area's needs, response capability, and system requirements shall be considered by each trauma region served by that trauma service area in its regional system plan.
-Until the department completes the February 2005 assessment, the assignment of counties shall remain as established in this section. - (a) The following trauma service areas are hereby established: - 1.
-Trauma service area 1 shall consist of Escambia, Okaloosa, Santa Rosa, and Walton Counties. - 2.
-Trauma service area 2 shall consist of Bay, Gulf, 218 Holmes, and Washington Counties.
+Revisions made by the department shall consider take into consideration the recommendations made as part of the regional trauma system plans approved by the department and the recommendations made as part of the state trauma system plan.
+If In cases where a trauma service area is located within the boundaries of more than one trauma region, the trauma service area's needs, response capability, and system requirements shall be considered by each trauma region served by that trauma service area in its regional system plan.
+Until the department completes the February 2005 assessment, the assignment of counties shall remain as established in this section.

-219 3.
-Trauma service area 3 shall consist of Calhoun, 220 Franklin, Gadsden, Jackson, Jefferson, Leon, Liberty, Madison 221 Taylor, and Wakulla Counties.
+- 193 (a) The following trauma service areas are hereby established: - 195 1.
+Trauma service area 1 shall consist of Escambia, 196 Okaloosa, Santa Rosa, and Walton Counties. - 2.
+Trauma service area 2 shall consist of Bay, Gulf, Holmes, and Washington Counties. - 3.
+Trauma service area 3 shall consist of Calhoun, Franklin, Gadsden, Jackson, Jefferson, Leon, Liberty, Madison, Taylor, and Wakulla Counties. - 4.
+Trauma service area 4 shall consist of Alachua, Bradford, Columbia, Dixie, Gilchrist, Hamilton, Lafayette, Levy, Putnam, Suwannee, and Union Counties. - 5.
+Trauma service area 5 shall consist of Baker, Clay, Duval, Nassau, and St. Johns Counties. - 6.
+Trauma service area 6 shall consist of Citrus, Hernando, and Marion Counties. - 7.
+Trauma service area 7 shall consist of Flagler and Volusia Counties. - 8.
+Trauma service area 8 shall consist of Lake, Orange, Osceola, Seminole, and Sumter Counties. - 9.
+Trauma service area 9 shall consist of Pasco and Pinellas Counties. - 215 10.
+Trauma service area 10 shall consist of Hillsborough 216 County. - 217 11.
+Trauma service area 11 shall consist of Hardee, 218 Highlands, and Polk Counties.

-- 4. Trauma service area 4 shall consist of Alachua, 223 Bradford, Columbia, Dixie, Gilchrist, Hamilton, Lafayette, Levy, Putnam, Suwannee, and Union Counties. - 225 5.
-Trauma service area 5 shall consist of Baker, Clay, 226 Duval, Nassau, and St. Johns Counties. - 6.
-Trauma service area 6 shall consist of Citrus, Hernando, and Marion Counties. - 229 7.
-Trauma service area 7 shall consist of Flagler and 230 Volusia Counties. - 231 8.
-Trauma service area 8 shall consist of Lake, Orange, 232 Osceola, Seminole, and Sumter Counties. - 233 9.
-Trauma service area 9 shall consist of Pasco and Pinellas Counties.
-234 - 235 10.
-Trauma service area 10 shall consist of Hillsborough 236 County. - 237 Trauma service area 11 shall consist of Hardee, 238 Highlands, and Polk Counties. - 12.
-Trauma service area 12 shall consist of Brevard and 239 240 Indian River Counties. - 241 Trauma service area 13 shall consist of DeSoto, 242 Manatee, and Sarasota Counties. - 243 Trauma service area 14 shall consist of Martin, 244 Okeechobee, and St. Lucie Counties.
+219 12.
+Trauma service area 12 shall consist of Brevard and 220 Indian Ri ver Cour nties.